urbanbigdatacentre/geopandas_lab/README.md

 ![logo](./images/ubdc_logo.png)

-# Intro to geospatial analysis using Python
+# Intro to geospatial analysis using Python - PTUA 2021

-This is repo containing materials for masters lab
+This is repo containing materials for Urban Analytics MSc lab

 The lab is going to be run in jupyter notebook